Jump to section

 The cause of garbage toxicosis is eating food, waste, feces, or carrion that is infected with bacteria, such as:

-Most cases of garbage toxicosis are mild, but some can be serious, especially in a small breed, young, or older dog.
+Many cases of garbage toxicosis are mild, but some can be serious, especially in a small breed, young, or older dog.
 Since two of the most common side effects are diarrhea and vomiting, dehydration is a serious worry in garbage toxicosis.
-The bacteria involved is also a concern because some types of bacterial infections may cause central nervous system symptoms such as loss of muscle control and seizures.
+The bacteria involved is also a concern because some types of bacterial infections may cause central nervous system signs such as loss of muscle control and seizures.
 The only way to determine which type of bacteria is involved is to take your pet to a veterinary professional.
-If you cannot get an appointment to see your veterinarian within 24 hours, you should go ahead and take your dog to a veterinary clinic or animal hospital.
+If you cannot get an appointment to see your veterinarian within 24 hours, you should take your dog to an emergency veterinary clinic.

 The veterinarian will do a physical examination on your dog to check reflexes, temperature, body weight and height, breath sounds, pupil reaction time, abdominal palpation, blood pressure, pulse, and respiratory rate.
-Afterward, the veterinarian will need to perform some laboratory tests.
+Afterward, the veterinarian will likely need to perform some laboratory tests, including a CBC, chemical profile, stool samples, and a urinalysis.

-A stool sample will be taken for a bacterial culture in order to determine the bacteria that is involved.
-A urinalysis may show decreased glucose and concentrated urine due to dehydration.
-Abdominal radiographs (X-rays) and ultrasounds will also be performed and may show a partial or complete diffusion of the intestine and fluid in the loops of the bowel.
-If necessary, the veterinarian may need to get an MRI or CT scan for a better look at the intestinal tract and stomach.
+Abdominal radiographs (X-rays) and ultrasounds may also be recommended.
+If necessary, the veterinarian may need to get an ultrasound, MRI or CT scan for a better look at the intestinal tract and stomach.

 Evacuation

 If your dog has been vomiting already, there is usually no need to give an emetic, such as ipecac syrup, apomorphine, or hydrogen peroxide.
-In addition, activated charcoal will probably be given to absorb the excess bacteria or toxins.
+In addition, activated charcoal may be given to absorb the excess bacteria or toxins.

 Detoxification